October 6

-Argumentative writing is by far one of the moist common types of essay assignments that you’ll have to complete in college.
+Argumentative writing is by far one of the most common types of essays that you’ll have to complete in college.

 It requires you to look at an issue, present each side of the issue, but make a strong case for one side in particular.